near/docs/docs/2.develop/4.testing/introduction.md

 While developing your smart contract you will want to test that it works as it is supposed to, and moreover, it does in a safe way.
 In NEAR we have developed tools to help you carry such tests.
 Basically, there are three types of tests you can perform:

 1. Unit tests, to test methods individually.
-They are written in the contract's language and are executed localy.
+They are written in the contract's language and are executed locally.
 2. Integration tests, to test how your contract behaves in a realistic environment.
 They are written in javascript and execute in the NEAR testnet.
 3. Sandbox tests, to test your contract in a realistic yet totally controlled environment.
 They are written in javascript and execute in the NEAR sandbox.